 Tip: Think outside the box!
 My kids love it when I put plain corn chips and dip in their lunch box.
 The bean dip recipe is here.

 What a Typical Lunch Box Making Morning Looks Like

-- Take lunch boxes from drying rack and lay on bench.
+- Take lunch boxes from drying rack and lay on the bench.

-- Pull out bakery item from freezer and place directly (frozen) in respective boxes.
+- Pull out bakery item from the freezer and place directly (frozen) in respective lunch box sections.